tsingakbar/short-conn-client/README.md

 # short-conn-client

-http client library imlemented with short connection.
+http client library implemented with short connection.

 copy short-conn-client.h/cc to your project and your are ready to go.